 because they did not come to help the LORD,

+to help the LORD against the mighty.'
 [According to Bible Scholars, Meroz was a village.
 Deborah mentioned it that the angel of the Lord cursed its people because they refused to come to help the Lord in the battle.]

 24 "Most blessed of women be Jael,